 Entry fee: No entry fee is required for visiting the Sundarnarayan temple.

 The word Brahmagiri translates to Hill of Lord Brahma.
-With mythological stories intricately woven into the history of this place, the Brahmagiri hill is one of the famous tourist destinations in the city.
+With mythological stories intricately woven into the history of this place, the Brahmagiri hill is one of the famous Nashik tourist places.

 The ascent to Brahmagiri hill can be started from Trimbakeshwar.
 It takes about 2 hours for one to reach the top of Brahmagiri hill from Trimbakeshwar.
 The views from the top of the Brahmagiri hill are enchanting, to say the least.